biosustain/Maud/docs/usage/inputting.rst

 ===============

 This is a csv file representing pre-experimental information that can be represented by independent probability distributions.
-All of the parameters in Maud's statistical model have either one or two dimensions: priors for one dimensional parameters are identified by a :code:`row_id`, while two dimensional parameters require an additional :code:`column_id`.

 The priors table has the following fields:

 - :code:`parameter` String identifying a parameter
+- :code:`metabolite` String identifier
+- :code:`compartment` String identifier
+- :code:`enzyme` String identifier
-- :code:`row_id` String identifier
+- :code:`reaction` String identifier
-- :code:`col_id` String identifier
+- :code:`experiment` String identifier
 - :code:`location` Float specifying a location
 - :code:`scale` Float specifying a scale
 - :code:`pct1`: First percentile of the prior distribution